Ferrari Enzo

-The Enzo's F140 B V12 engine was the first of a new generation for Ferrari.
-It is based on the design of the V8 engine found in the Maserati Quattroporte, using the same basic design and 104 mm (4.1 in) bore spacing.

 Production and development

 The Enzo was designed by Ken Okuyama, the then Pininfarina head of design, and initially announced at the 2002 Paris Motor Show with a limited production run of 399 units.
 The company sent invitations to existing customers, specifically, those who had previously bought the F40 and F50.
-All 399 cars were sold in this way before production began.
 In 2004, the 400th production car was built and donated to the Vatican for charity, which was later sold at a Sotheby's auction for US$1.1 million.
+A total of 498 units were built.
 Three development mules were built: M1, M2, and M3.
 Each mule utilised the bodywork of a 348, a model which had been succeeded by two generations of mid-engined V8 sports cars—the F355 and the 360 Modena—by the time the mules were built.
 The third mule was offered for auction alongside the 400th Enzo in June 2005, selling for €195,500 (US$236,300).